-Wellspring Living and Learning Community (administered by 1 Campus 1 Community) is a unique opportunity for first-year students who are interested in volunteering off-campus and want to make it an important part of their life during college.
+Wellspring Living and Learning Community (administered by 1 Campus 1 Community) is a unique opportunity for students who are interested in volunteering off-campus and want to make it an important part of their life during college.
 Students selected for the Wellspring program:

 Where will I volunteer?